Goitseone-Themba/git-thing/README.md

 ## How It Works

-- Profiles are stored in `~/.config/git-profile-manager/config.json`
+- Profiles are stored in `~/.config/git-thing/config.json`
 - Switching profiles updates:
   - Global Git username and email
   - Git credentials file (`~/.git-credentials`)

 ## Security Note

+- The config file has standard user permissions (600)
 - Personal access tokens are stored in plain text in the config file
-- The config file has standard user permissions (600)
-- For enhanced security, consider using environment variables or a credential manager

 ## Contributing